52147/673-final/README.md

 Delivering a great user experience involves describing the desired user experience, creating scenarios, epics, user stories, storyboards, workflow diagrams, and storymaps, prioritizing and managing the product backlog, and selecting sprint goals.
 - The supporting knowledge areas involve understanding current customers and users, software technologies, marketing channels, sales channels, project/release management, and ideation and innovation processes.
 - The framework can be used to define specific product roles and identify gaps in product knowledge, as well as to determine learning measures for individuals or groups of product managers or product owners.
+### Product Backlog:

+- A product backlog is a prioritized list of features, functionalities, and tasks that need to be developed to achieve the product vision and goals.
+- The product backlog is constantly evolving and should be updated regularly based on user feedback, market changes, and development progress.
+- The product backlog is typically managed by the product owner or product manager.
+- The product backlog should be organized and prioritized based on user needs, business value, and development effort.
+- The product backlog is used to guide sprint planning and development efforts.
+### Product Manager:

+- A product manager is responsible for the development and success of a product or product line.
+- The product manager is responsible for defining and communicating the product vision and goals.
+- The product manager works closely with stakeholders, users, and the development team to understand user needs, market trends, and technical feasibility.
+- The product manager is responsible for prioritizing the product backlog and guiding development efforts.
+- The product manager is responsible for monitoring and measuring the success of the product, and making adjustments based on user feedback and market changes.
+- The product manager should be a strong communicator and collaborator, able to work effectively with cross-functional teams.

+### Risk:

+- In software development, risks can arise from various sources, such as technical, personnel, legal, or financial issues.
+- Risks should be identified and documented early in the development process.
+- Risks should be assessed and prioritized based on their likelihood and impact.
+- Mitigation strategies should be developed to reduce the likelihood and impact of high-priority risks.
+- Risks should be monitored throughout the development process to ensure that they are effectively managed.
 ## lecture 2
 ### Agile
 - Agile development is a widely adopted methodology in software development.